diogotcorreia/master-thesis/docs/content/ch03-method.typ

-There is a vast amount of projects on GitHub, so only Python repositories with more than 1000 stars were taken into account for this dataset.
+There is a vast amount of projects on GitHub, so only Python repositories with more than 1000 stars were taken into account for this dataset, accounting to around 9000 repositories.
 For the purposes of this experiment, a project's star count was deemed a good indicator of its real-world usefulness and its overall usage.
 Additionally, a repository is deemed a "Python repository" if its most used language is Python, as per GitHub's linguist library, which determines language distribution by file type and size @gh-linguist.

-Furthermore, again to aid with reproducibility of this research, the last revision (i.e., commit) of the default branch of each repository was saved in the dataset.
+Furthermore, again to aid with the reproducibility of this research, the last revision (i.e., git commit hash) of the default branch of each repository was saved in the dataset.

 === Sample Size <method:sample-size>